HABIC Dog Training Programs

 Therapy Dog Focus is geared toward school and healthcare placements.
 This class will cover placement-specific training to help you and your dog be ready to succeed when you start volunteering in these specialized placements.

-Why should I take a nose work class?
+Why should I take a scent work class?

 Nose work (also known as scent work or odor detection) is great for all dogs!
 Dogs love using their nose and working with them to find something gives us a unique window into their world.
 When dogs are searching, it turns on a part of the brain called the ‘seeking system’ which makes them feel good and reduces their stress chemicals.
 This means that sniffing is intrinsically rewarding to dogs and doing it with their favorite person makes it even better!